-The College follows the Inclement Weather Policy of Denver Public Schools in determining school cancellation or delayed start (whenever DPS cancels or delays school, Emily Griffith will be canceled or delayed).
-Also, whenever DPS announces the cancellation of afternoon/night activities, this will include the cancellation of evening classes for Emily Griffith.
-Emily Griffith students meeting offsite (example: clinicals in a hospital or apprentices) will follow the guidance of the site/employer where they are meeting and their Emily Griffith instructor.
-For clarification, contact your instructor or employer.
-College closures and delays are shared with the community through local television and radio, DPS and Emily Griffith websites and social media.
+The College follows the Inclement Weather Policy of Denver Public Schools in determining school cancellation or delayed start (whenever DPS cancels or delays school, Emily Griffith classes and activities on our campuses will also be canceled or delayed).
+Also, whenever DPS announces the cancellation of afternoon/evening activities, this will include the cancellation of afternoon/evening classes and activities on Emily Griffith campuses.

+There may be exceptions for Emily Griffith classes and activities that are off-site.
+Emily Griffith students meeting off-site (example: those participating in clinicals in a hospital, or apprentices) will follow the guidance of the site/employer where they are meeting and their Emily Griffith instructor.
+For clarification, students should contact their instructor or employer.

+College closures and delays are shared with the community through local television and radio, and DPS and Emily Griffith websites and social media.